tataouinea/Repair-DockerScoutCLI/README.md

 - Detects your CPU architecture (amd64 or arm64) and selects the correct ZIP from the latest official Docker Scout CLI release.
 - Downloads to a unique temp folder (does not overwrite existing files).
 - Installs `docker-scout.exe` to `%USERPROFILE%\.docker\scout` (creates the folder if missing; skips if already installed).
+- If an older version is installed, you'll be prompted to upgrade.
+If the installed version already matches the latest, no download occurs.
 - Updates `%USERPROFILE%\.docker\config.json` to include:
   ```json
   "cliPluginsExtraDirs": ["C:\\Users\\<you>\\.docker\\scout"]